MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/actions-in-m365.md

 Define the intent, object, and handler for your actions in the app manifest schema (previously called Teams app manifest).

-The following is an app manifest example for `openPage` and `openDialog`:
+The following is an app manifest example for with `intent` and `supportedobjects` and `handlers` properties for `openPage` and `openDialog`:

 * Action to open a page: Action shows related tasks in the **To-do** app based on the selected file.
-It uses a custom `intent` to identify the file type, such as .xlsx or doc.
-It has a handler type of **openPage** that opens the app and navigates to the specified `pageId` and `subpageId`.
+It uses `"intent": "custom"` to identify the file type, such as .xlsx or doc.
+The `"type": "openPage"` handler opens the app and navigates to the `pageId` and `subpageId` (need more information in code line no 96).

     ```json
     "actions": [